dreadlearner/tex/readme.md

 # connor's tex stuff

-this repository will be used to design some consistent structure for my tex documents.
+this repository contains files that I use to ensure consistent structure across my tex documents.

-## notes
-the current structure of my tex docs is given in "preamble.tex"

-i do enjoy this structure, but it is designed mostly for homeworks.
+in particular, it does some nice things for me:

+- i'm able to move between "minimal" (low ink, black and white) tex documents for printing and colorful, pretty tex documents for viewing digitally.

+- i'm able to keep a consistent set of macros and environments across all my projects

+- i'm able to easily move __all__ of my quality of life stuff from one class to another using a simple `git clone`.

 ## ideas
 - minimal vs pretty formatting for ink usage